What you'll need to apply

 If you’ve been to prison, you usually need 5 years’ continuous residence from the day you were released to be considered for settled status.

-If you’re not an EU, EEA or Swiss citizen
+If you’re not from the EU, EEA or Switzerland

 You’ll usually need to provide proof of your relationship to your family member from the EU, EEA or Switzerland.